fenix-hub/godot-engine.github-integration/README.md

 ## What is this?
 *GitHub Integration* is a addon for Godot Engine that I've created mainly for a personal purpose.
-Pushing and Pulling personal repositories while I'm working on Godot (especially if I'm under a GameJam) could take some time and force me to save the project, open the brwoser/git bash/git gui, and do all the stuff.
+Pushing and Pulling repositories while I'm working on Godot (especially if I'm under a GameJam) could take some time and force me to save the project, open the brwoser/git bash/git gui, and do all the stuff.
 With this little addon which works directly in the editor, managing all your repositories will be very easy.

 ## What can it do?